 Is It Okay to Leave a Laptop in Sleep Mode Overnight?

-If the laptop is plugged in and sitting on a desk, sleep mode is usually fine.
+If the laptop is plugged in and sitting on a desk, Sleep mode is usually fine for overnight use.

 Is Hibernate Bad for the Laptop or SSD?